Marc Dunn

 Marc Dunn (born April 27, 1978, in Oakland, California) is a former NFL and NFL Europe football player.
 He played college football at Kansas State University.

-High school career
+Early life

 Dunn grew up in Brigham City, Utah, and graduated from Box Elder High School in the class of 1996.
 In football, he lettered three seasons and started for two.
 During the 1995 season Dunn was team captain and rushed for 650 yards and 12 touchdowns and threw for 2,349 yards and 24 touchdown, leading his team to the 4-A State Football Championship.
 Dunn was named team MVP, All Region, All State and All Area First-team; Utah 4-A MVP, All-American Honorable Mention, and won the Stephen M. Josephson Memorial Award as an Outstanding Athlete, Scholar and Citizen.
 He also lettered three times in track and twice in basketball.

 College career

 Ricks

 After a Mormon mission in Santiago, Chile (1996–1998), he was the starting Quarterback for Ricks College, in Rexburg, Idaho (1999–2000).
 Dunn threw for 4,351 yards and 42 touchdowns (against 17 interceptions) during the 2000 season and was named the 2000 National Junior College Athletic Association Offensive Player of the Year.
 During that season he broke the NJCAA all-time passing record (4,001 yards) as well as eight school records: passes completed in a game (34), most yards passing in a game (605), most TDs in a game (8), most passing yards in a season (4,351), most yards total offense in a season (4,237), most TD passes in a season (42), most passes attempted in a season (464) and most passes completed in a season (281).
 In 2001 Dunn was awarded the David Rowlands award, given to the 2001 NJCAA Male Student-Athlete of the Year.